 - Boat across Kachemak Bay, then trek to amazing Grewingk Glacier

-- Coastal towns of Homer and Seward
+- Visit the coastal towns of Homer and Seward, brimming with Alaskan character

 - Watch for black bears, marmots and moose